danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 So far we've defined a component that has a state, a view, and a set of actions.
 But, we're not responding to these actions.
 Let's go over how actions modify the application's state, and how this triggers a rerender of the view.

-Generally speaking, your application's state is held inside a `scan` stream.
+Generally speaking, your application's state is held inside a `scan` stream within your `main` function.
 This stream transformer isn't provided by Dart, so we use [Frappe] to provide this functionality.

 Using a `scan` stream is nice, because it'll hold the current application state, but also modify it whenever an action is added to the controller.
 We can also listen for changes to the state stream and trigger side effects, such as rerendering the view or updating the browser's history state.